Difference Between JDBC and ODBC

 - ResultSet: It is mainly to store and retrieve the data results after the successful SQL query execution across different databases.

-Head To Head Comparison Between JDBC vs ODBC (Infographics)
+Head To Head Comparison Between JDBC and ODBC (Infographics)

 Below is the top 8 difference between JDBC vs ODBC